mercadoni/instasnacks/README.md

 	- text-main: #333
 	- eggplant: #531E60
 ### Functional (user stories)
+1. The app should ask for the user name before starting.
+Get creative an design this UI.
 1. Customers should see all the products provided by https://api.myjson.com/bins/1gbraw.
 The UI should follow these mockups:
 	- https://s3-us-west-2.amazonaws.com/assets.mercadoni.com/eng/mock1.png
 	- https://s3-us-west-2.amazonaws.com/assets.mercadoni.com/eng/mock2.png
 3. Customers should be able to sort the products by price (low to high, high to low).
 4. Customers should be able to add products to cart.
+5. Products added to cart, and totals should be persisted in a firestore database, you can create a firebase account for this without any cost.
+Please provide us a user to watch the documents created in firestore.
 5. Customers should be able to open the cart drawer and see products added and totals.
 6. Any UX improvement will be accepted and give you extra points, but take into account the previous requirements.